Jon McLaughlin (musician): Label changes, independent, and new ventures

 McLaughlin self-financed and released his third studio album, Forever If Ever, on September 6, 2011.
 He later signed to record label Razor & Tie and re-released the album as Promising Promises on May 22, 2012, remastering all the tracks and adding three new songs.
 The first single from the album, "Summer is Over," featured Sara Bareilles and was released on January 10, 2012.

 In July 2013, McLaughlin launched a campaign with PledgeMusic, allowing listeners to actively be involved with the making of his new album.
 The album, Holding My Breath, was released on September 24, 2013, and debuted at No. 26 on the Billboard Independent Albums and No. 141 Billboard 200 charts.
 It was preceded by the singles "Hallelujah" and "Doesn't Mean Goodbye."

 Additionally, he released a set of short films on his YouTube channel ahead of the album's release.

 On February 15, 2014, McLaughlin was the opening act for Billy Joel at The Palace of Auburn Hills, (Auburn Hills, Michigan) in addition to the Air Canada Centre in Toronto, Canada stop on March 9, 2014.

 In 2015, he announced a new album Like Us with the premiere of his single "Before You" in July.
 A follow-up single "I Want You Anyway" was released in September.
 The album Like Us was released on October 9, 2015.

 In 2017, he opened for Scott Bradlee's Postmodern Jukebox and Straight No Chaser's "Double Feature" Tour.
 He also began a new Patreon series called "Dueling Pianos."
 The following year, he announced a new single "Lost" which preceded his next album Angst & Grace which was released on November 9, 2018.

 Personal life

-McLaughlin and his wife, Amy, have two children, Luca and Liv.
+McLaughlin and his wife, Amy, have two daughters.